 Are You Hearing Your Own Voice in Your Head?

 If you’re hearing yourself in your head while reading, that is because this is how most people were taught to read; to say the words silently in their head.

-Think about it this way: If you are saying every word in your head, doesn’t that mean that you can only read as fast as you can talk?
+If you are saying every word in your head, doesn’t that mean that you can only read as fast as you can talk?
 If you’re saying every single word in your head, your limit is going to be your talking speed.

 The average reading speed is about 150-250 words per minute (wpm), and the average talking speed is exactly the same.
 Since most people say words in their head while reading (subvocalization), they tend to read at around the same rate as they talk.
 You can test this out for yourself if you like.
-Try reading for one minute normally and then try reading out loud for one minute.
+Try reading for one minute normally, and then try reading out loud for one minute.
 If you’re like most people, your reading speed and talking speed will be similar (within 50 words higher or lower).

 Why do most people read between 150 and 250 wpm and not above 300 wpm?
 Because it’s hard to talk that fast, so we need to change this habit of subvocalization.
 You don’t want to get stuck reading as fast as you talk.
 You’re capable of reading as fast as you can think.

-5 Ways To Reduce Subvocalization
+7 Ways to Reduce Subvocalization

-1. Use Your Hand To Guide Your Eyes While Reading
+1. Use Your Hand to Guide Your Eyes While Reading

 We keep on emphasizing the importance of using your hand to guide your eyes.
 It’s a central principle to all speed-reading techniques, and it’s something that will help you reduce subvocalization.
 Try reading with your hand as a guide at a speed over 300 words per minute (wpm).
-If you’re able to reading over 300 wpm, you’ll find that you won’t be saying all the words in your head because you can’t talk that fast.
+If you’re able to read over 300 wpm, you’ll find that you won’t be saying all the words in your head because you can’t talk that fast.
 You might be saying some words, and that’s alright.
 So long as you aren’t saying each and every single word.